New Markets Tax Credit (NMTC) Interactive Map

 The NMTC Interactive Map and its results are provided to you by CohnReznick for informational purposes only and you use it at your own risk.
 The data used for the NMTC Interactive Map was provided by the Community Development Financial Institutions (CDFI) Fund.
 The validity of this data cannot be assured and should be verified with the CDFI Fund.
 Please contact your CohnReznick New Markets Tax Credit Services professional for any questions regarding the results obtained when using the map.

 The New Markets Tax Credit (NMTC) Program provides tax credits for new private sector investment in economically distressed communities by certified Community Development Entities (CDEs).
 This easy to use mapping tool can help you determine if a project can qualify under various criteria for the NMTC program based on its location within eligible census tracts.

-This mapping tool provides eligibility data using 2000 census tracts (available for NMTC projects that close before 6/30/13) and 2006-2010 American Community Survey data.
-Use the Toggle Data button at the top to access the census database you require.
-To use the map, type a census tract number or address into the search field to determine if that census tract is "qualified" under the NMTC program, and if it meets “distressed" criteria and whether it qualifies under some of the CDFI Fund’s other programs.
+This mapping tool provides eligibility data using 2006-2010 American Community Survey data.
+To use the map, type a census tract number or address into the search field to determine if that census tract is "qualified" under the NMTC program, if it meets “severely distressed" criteria, and if it qualifies under some of the CDFI Fund’s other programs.